DigitalPublishingToolkit/DPT---The-Blogposts/docs/2013-06-20-Crash_Test_Dummy.md

 ## Summary

-Below are three tables to compare the tested featured across platforms.
 The lack of support for the more advanced features of EPUB 3 on tablets and smartphones is worrying, in our opinion.
 The lack of any real support hampers the production of media rich publications and any